A very warm welcome to the travel blog Incidents of Travel (IOT)

-Ben Buckton is a professional violinist and violin/ukulele teacher based in Hertfordshire, England, who has spent his professional career touring the world, seeing mostly hotels, concert halls, restaurants, tour buses and check-in queues.
+Ben Buckton is a professional violinist and violin/ukulele teacher based in Hertfordshire, England, who has spent his professional career touring the world, seeing mostly hotels, concert halls, recording studios, restaurants, tour buses and check-in queues.
 In an attempt to make amends for this, he has started revisiting various parts of the planet in the company of a bicycle and a ukulele.

 In the summer of 2017 he cycled solo coast-to-coast across Canada, raising over £7,000 for SOS Children’s Villages.
 Starting from the Pacific coast of Vancouver Island, then over the mighty Rocky Mountains, through the endless Prairies, into Ontario and the Great Lakes, and then up the St Lawrence River and on through the Maritimes to the Atlantic, only stopping when the tarmac finally ran out in Newfoundland, about 5,000 miles later.